 If you take a second to think about "health and wellness" and do a quick scan of how health is portrayed in our culture, you may see mental pictures of things like...Dieting.
 Working out.
 Running.
 Disease.
 Obesity.
 Diabetes.
 Being skinny.

-- Scenario #1: Let’s pretend you have high stress job that you strongly dislike.
+- Scenario #1: Let's pretend you have a high-stress job that you strongly dislike.
 The stress and frustration you feel at the job is going to seep into all other aspects of your life.
-Your family may feel as though you work to much and as a result it is straining your home life.
+Your family may feel as though you work too much and as a result, it is straining your home life.
 The impact of this job is profound!
 Although your occupation is only one component of life, the effect of this single dimension is deeply impacting your life as a whole.

 Even though these are fictional examples, I hope it helps explain the interplay between each component of health and wellness (you may even be able to empathize).
-And hopefully as this series continues and a greater understanding of each dimensions of wellness is gain, you will discover additional connections.
+And hopefully, as this series continues and a greater understanding of each dimension of wellness is gain, you will discover additional connections.

 As I get ready to sign off, I hope that take away two things from this post:

 - The dimensions of health and wellness are interconnected

 Next time I'll start diving into each component of wellness.

 We've got you covered!
 Get instant access to five free health lesson plans for in-person or digital instruction.